 - Partition your Mac to run Windows 10 via Bootcamp.
 Then install your SDR software, virtual audio cable and WXtoImg on your Windows partition.
 You will need to enter the partition whenever you want to use the aforementioned software to decode NOAA APT transmissions.

 - Use an alternative satellite decoding software that runs on Max OS Catalina, like NOAA APT 1.2.0, an open source programme developed by Martin Bernardi.
-NOAA APT 1.2.0 has fewer features than WXtoImg, for example it does not have false-color images and live decoding.
+NOAA APT 1.2.0 has fewer features than WXtoImg, for example it does not have false-colour images and live decoding.
 Instead of piping audio directly from SDR software to the satellite decoding software, as you can do with WXtoImg, in NOAA APT 1.2.0 will need to make a recording of the satellite transmission using your SDR software then you upload the WAV file.,The software produces reasonably large, high contrast and detailed images.
 See the activity post: How to Compile NOAA APT 1.2.0 on Mac

 - Use a browser-based APT Decoder, like APT 3000 on Mac.
 Like NOAA APT 1.2.0, you will need to upload pre-recorded WAV files.
 The browser then generates the satellite images.
 The quality of images produced by APT 3000 is less than NOAA APT 1.2.0 and WXtoImg, but it is a simple alternative that does not require significant effort or time.